INFORMSJoC/2021.0331/results/README.md

 	-r  : with <-100 100> (provides the range for each randomly generated integer matrix entry) -c  : with <1> (to certify that the algorithm outputs are correct)

 exp2.out corresponds to Experiment 2.
-The experiment can be replicated by running scripts/Exp2.sh in a Linux-based batch processing system; alternatively, go to the "src" directory and execute ROU.exe multiple times, setting the respective flags as follows:
+The experiment can be replicated by running scripts/Exp2.sh in a Linux-based batch processing system; alternatively, go to the "src" directory and execute ROU multiple times, setting the respective flags as follows:

 	-a  : with <0>
 	-n  : with <{16,32,64,128,256,512,1024}> specify each of these integers for 30 repetitions